JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Formatting of expressions used as function expression bodies

-If the body of a function is an `if`, `when`, `try` or `object` expression, the expression is not additionally indented;
-the closing brace of the expression is on the same indentation level as where the function closing curly brace would be.
+If the body of a function is an `when` or `object` expression, you may put the closing brace of the expression on the same indentation level as where the function closing curly brace would be.

 ``` kotlin
 fun f(x: String) = when (x) {